tcltk/tcl/doc/markdown/binary.md

 Each type-count pair moves an imaginary cursor through the binary data, storing bytes at the current position and advancing the cursor to just after the last byte stored.
 The cursor is initially at position 0 at the beginning of the data.
 The type may be any one of the following characters:

 **a**
 : Stores a byte string of length *count* in the output string.
-Every character is taken as modulo 256 (i.e. the low byte of every character is used, and the high byte discarded) so when storing character strings not wholly expressible using the characters \u0000-\u00ff, the **encoding convertto** command should be used first to change the string into an external representation if this truncation is not desired (i.e. if the characters are not part of the ISO 8859-1 character set.)
+Every character is taken as modulo 256 (i.e. the low byte of every character is used, and the high byte discarded) so when storing character strings not wholly expressible using the characters \u0000-\u00ff, the [encoding convertto][encoding] command should be used first to change the string into an external representation if this truncation is not desired (i.e. if the characters are not part of the ISO 8859-1 character set.)
 If *arg* has fewer than *count* bytes, then additional zero bytes are used to pad out the field.
 If *arg* is longer than the specified length, the extra characters will be ignored.
 If *count* is "*****", then all of the bytes in *arg* will be formatted.
 If *count* is omitted, then one character will be formatted.
 For example, the command:

     ```
     binary format a7a*a alpha bravo charlie